 Enter Bird's Name in Search Box:

 There are two types of mockingbirds in North America and the most common among the two is the Northern Mockingbird.
 This bird is slowly moving farther north each year and is showing up in areas of southern Canada.
 They remain there throughout the seasons.
-The other mockingbird is the Bahama Mockingbird and is a much more secretive bird that prefers to be farther away from people.
+The other mockingbird is the Bahama Mockingbird and is a much more secretive bird that prefers to be further away from people.

-The mockingbirds are in the same family as the thrashers and pretty much live in the same habitat.
+The mockingbirds are in the same family as the thrashers and live pretty much in the same habitat.
 They prefer to find shelter and food in tangled undergrowths, bushy areas and mainly feed on the ground.
 These birds are marvelous singers and are able to mimic the songs of other birds as well as sounds surrounding them, to the point where they will fool the listener into believing they are hearing the actual sound makers.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Who’s Who has proudly been bringing Canada’s iconic wildlife directly into Canadians’ homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.